 As executive director of Linked Foundation, Nancy is responsible for the strategic direction and management of the portfolio.
 Prior to joining Linked, she worked in the private sector as an executive in the telecommunications industry.
 She is an alumna of the Santa Barbara Foundation’s Katherine Harvey Fellows program, and serves as a trustee for both the Eleos Foundation and Leading from Within.
 Nancy holds a B.A. in Communications from the University of California, San Diego, and an M.A. in Communications Management from the Annenberg School for Communications at the University of Southern California.
-Clearly, Nancy is passionate about improving the lives of others, but when she does squeeze in time for herself, it usually involves a sunny jog on the Carpinteria bluffs, hang time with sons Alexander and Max, or cooking up Ina Garten recipes with her fiancée Miles.
-Oh, and she’s head over heels for all things Italy.
+Nancy is passionate about engaging with others who are committed to making the world a better place.
+When she has time for herself, it usually involves enjoying the sunny outdoors in Carpinteria, cooking and spending time with her sons, Alexander and Max.

 Pati is the Administrator at the Linked Foundation and is responsible for financials, communications, and everything that makes the office run smoothly.
 Pati graduated from Southern Oregon University with a degree in English and photojournalism.
 Before moving to Santa Barbara Pati was an Office Manager for several businesses in the Oregon area.
 Pati is a cycling enthusiast who recently pedaled her way through Croatia with her sisters, and when not on a bicycle, enjoys painting and photography.